Small Triangulations of $4$-Manifolds: Introducing the $4$-Manifold Census: Ongoing and Future Work

-The Cappell---Shaneson subcomplex $C$, discussed at the beginning of this section is only one of many such topological objects that can be described using only a small number of pentachora.
+The Cappell--Shaneson $2$-knot complement discussed at the beginning of this section is only one of many such topological objects that can be described using only a small number of pentachora.
 In theory, each of them can lead to difficult triangulations of $4$-balls and $4$-spheres, related to $B^4_C$ and $S^4_C$.

-Such examples of pathological triangulations are very useful for constructions in low-dimensional topology, or to benchmark future iterations of search methods.
+Such examples are very useful for constructions in low-dimensional topology, or to benchmark future iterations of search methods.
 Given such a collection of examples, the major challenge is to either rigorously quantify how difficult they are to simplify, or to relate them to former or present potential counterexamples to S4PC.

+It would therefore seem worthwhile to attempt to enumerate (and ideally, also classify) triangulations of $2$-knot complements.
+This would provide us with a wealth of examples with which to construct interesting $4$-sphere triangulations.

+Whilst we currently do not have a means of constructing triangulations of arbitrary $2$-knot complements, we do have several sources of examples and construction techniques for certain classes of $2$-knots.
+One of the first techniques for constructing non-trivial $2$-knots was the \emph{spinning construction} due to Artin \cite{ArtinSpin}, which can be described as follows.
+Let $K:S^1\to\mathbb{R}^3$ be a classical $1$-knot.
+One can always isotope $K$ such that it lies in the upper half space $\mathbb{R}^3_+=\{(x,y,z):z\geq 0\}$ except for an unknotted arc which lies below the $xy$-plane.
+Remove the interior of this unknotted arc to obtain a knotted arc in $\mathbb{R}^3_+$ with its endpoints in the $x$-$y$ plane.
+Now rotate $\mathbb{R}^3_+$ about $\mathbb{R}^2$ through $\mathbb{R}^4$ via the map which sends a point $(x,y,z)\in\mathbb{R}^3_+$ to $(x,y,z\cos\theta,z\sin\theta)\in\mathbb{R}^4$ ($0\leq\theta< 2\pi$).
+In this way, the knotted arc sweeps out a knotted $\mathbb{S}^2$ in $\mathbb{R}^4$ (moreover the $2$-knot obtained through this method is independent of the arc removed from the original $1$-knot).

+The latest release of \emph{Regina} (version 7.4) now includes functionality to produce a triangulation of the complement of such a {\em spun knot}, given a $1$-knot as input.
+This provides us with as many triangulations of $2$-knot complements as there are $1$-knots.

+A generalisation of the spinning construction, due to Zeeman \cite{Zeeman-TwistingSpunKnots}, involves also rotating the knotted arc itself independently by a whole number of twists whilst the `sweep-out' through $\mathbb{R}^4$ takes place; this gives the so-called \emph{$k$-twist spun} of the knot $K$, denoted $\tau_k(K)$.
+As of the time of writing, we have only implemented an algorithm to construct `regular' (i.e.\ $0$-twist) spun knots in \emph{Regina}, and so it is a point of future work to extend this construction to the $k$-twist case.

+The second source of examples is the ideal census with up to $6$-pentachora which has also already been generated (though not yet classified in its entirety).
+It is not difficult to identify potential candidates for $2$-knot complements within the census: a triangulation of a $2$-knot complement has the same homology as $\mathbb{S}^1$, and has boundary $S^2\times S^1$.
+If we wish to further filter out potential `unknots' (i.e.\ triangulations of $S^1\times B^3$) then we filter out triangulations with fundamental group isomorphic to $\mathbb{Z}$ and look for more interesting fundamental groups.
+From such a list of candidates, in order to conclude that a given triangulation is indeed the complement of an embedded $S^2$ in a $4$-sphere, one needs to verify that attaching a $S^2\times D^2$ to the boundary of a given candidate produces a $4$-sphere.